 "Clinical trials relating to products bearing the CE marking

-1. If a clinical trial is carried out to further evaluate a device which already bears the CE marking in accordance with Article 20(1) within the scope of its intended purpose (hereinafter “post-market clinical trial”) and would be subjects within the framework of that trial subject to additional procedures to those carried out under normal conditions of use of the device, and if those additional procedures are invasive or burdensome, the sponsor shall inform the Member States concerned via the electronic system referred to in Article 73 at least 30 days before the start of the test.
-The sponsor shall submit the documents set out in Chapter II of Annex XV as part of the notification.
-For post-marketing clinical trials C1, Article 62(4)(b) to (k) and (m), Articles 75, 76 and 77 and Article 80(5) and (6) and the relevant provisions of Annex XV apply.
+- If a clinical investigation is conducted for the further evaluation of a product already bearing the CE marking in accordance with Article 20(1) within the scope of its intended purpose (hereinafter referred to as a ‘post-marketing clinical investigation’), and if, as part of this investigation, participants are subjected to additional procedures beyond those carried out under normal conditions of use of the product, and if these additional procedures are invasive or burdensome, the sponsor shall notify the Member States concerned at least 30 days before the start of the investigation via the electronic system referred to in Article 73.
+The sponsor shall transmit the documentation in accordance with Chapter II of Annex XV as part of the notification.
+For post-marketing clinical investigations C1, Article 62(4)(b) to (k) and (m), Articles 75, 76 and 77 and Article 80(5) and (6) and the relevant provisions of Annex XV shall apply.

-2. If a clinical trial designed to evaluate a device which already bears the CE marking in accordance with Article 20(1) is carried out outside its intended purpose, Articles 62 to 81 shall apply."
+- If a clinical investigation is carried out for the purpose of evaluating a product which already bears the CE marking in accordance with Article 20(1) outside of its intended purpose, Articles 62 to 81 shall apply

-applies to all medical devices that bear the CE mark, the majority assumed that from May 26, 2021 an ethics vote is required for PMCF studies and that there is no longer any professional advice according to Section 15 of the Professional Code for Doctors (BO).
-This is not the case now.
+For all medical devices bearing the CE mark, the majority assumed that from May 26, 2021, ethics approval would be required for PMCF studies and that professional consultation according to Section 15 of the Professional Code of Conduct for Physicians (BO) would no longer be necessary.
+This is no longer the case.

 2. Different types of PMCF studies